Engineered Hardwood Flooring Pros and Cons

 Imitates Real Hardwood

+Another remarkable feature of hardwood flooring for engineered hardwood flooring pros and cons is its ability to imitate real hardwood seamlessly.
 The great part about engineered wood flooring is that it looks almost the exact same as hardwood.
 How is this possible?
 The wood veneer in engineered planks is real wood.
 The veneer layer can be made of oak, maple, walnut, cherry, hickory – pretty much any species of wood.

 Generally speaking, an engineered plank is topped with a clear polyurethane or aluminum oxide layer (wear layer).
 Therefore, the hardwood veneer shows through the top layer, giving the floor the appeal of real hardwood flooring.